Modern Slavery and Human Trafficking Statement 2024

 • Provide adequate protection for whistle-blowers.

-The firm’s Supplier Code of Conduct clearly sets out our expectations about modern slavery and other important compliance issues including labour and human rights, the environment, business ethics and sustainable procurement.
+The Firm’s Supplier Code of Conduct clearly sets out our expectations about modern slavery and other important compliance issues including labour and human rights, the environment, business ethics and sustainable procurement.

 On an annual basis we carry out due diligence audits on a risk-based approach to verify the extent of compliance by all key suppliers and any potentially high risk suppliers.
 We measure their performance against key performance indicators including the percentage of key suppliers who complete the due diligence audits, the percentage of audits that are fully compliant, the completion of training and the number of notified incidents.
-Non-compliance by a supplier will be a factor in any subsequent decision about whether they are retained or are invited to re-tender, based upon our Sustainable Procurement Policy by which the firm commits to favour suppliers who:
+Non-compliance by a supplier will be a factor in any subsequent decision about whether they are retained or are invited to re-tender, based upon our Sustainable Procurement Policy by which the Firm commits to favour suppliers who:

 • Publicly demonstrate their support for the United Nations Sustainable Development Goals;